nanocosmos/docs/docs/cloud/troubleshooting.md

 `Country` - location of client IP.\
 `City` - location of client IP.\
 `Resolution width` - width of video stream in pixels.\
-`Resolution height` - height of video stream in pixels.
+`Resolution height` - height of video stream in pixels.\
+`webcaster ID` - ID of corresponding webcaster instance.\

 &#9401;
 This tab shows which group of meta-data information is being shown at the moment and how many groups are available.